 Find the Stance

 It is advised to start learning to skateboard on a flat surface.
-It will be difficult for a kid to stable the body on a sloppy track – that is a bit advanced stage for children.
+It will be difficult for a kid to stable the body on a sloppy track, which is a bit advanced stage for children.
 Also, never bring children on a busy street to learn to ride.
 Find a park with a flat concrete track or let them roll the board in a skate park.

 Push the Board